 We started those horns north at sunup

-Later, settlin’ the herd while still light
+Later, settlin’ the herd while 'twas still light

 Cooky had my chuck spooned onto a plate